Booking and test day

 Words to recognise

-Olympic Games, Paralympic Games, Stoke Mandeville, Ludwig Guttmann, Ashes, Six Nations, Royal Ascot, Grand National, Wembley Stadium, Principality Stadium, Roger Bannister, Bobby Moore, BAFTA, BBC, Monty Python, John O'Groats, Land's End, allotment, rose, thistle, daffodil, shamrock.
+Olympic Games, Paralympic Games, Stoke Mandeville, Ludwig Guttmann, Ashes, Six Nations, Royal Ascot, Grand National, Wembley Stadium, Principality Stadium, Roger Bannister, Bobby Moore, BAFTA, BBC, Monty Python, David Hockney, Henry Moore, Andrew Lloyd Webber, John O'Groats, Land's End, allotment, rose, thistle, daffodil, shamrock.

 Quick check